 The field of astronomy is undergoing a transformation due to the ever-increasing data volume of modern sky surveys and the fast-evolving computing technologies.
 Intelligent computing is becoming a necessity in properly extracting scientific value from astronomical surveys.
-In this context, the International Conference: Intelligent Computing in Astronomy (ICICA), initiated by the Zhejiang Laboratory and the Radio Astronomy Committee of the Chinese Astronomical Society, is being organized to take place in Hangzhou.
+In this context, the International Workshop on Intelligent Computing in Astronomy, initiated by the Zhejiang Laboratory and the Radio Astronomy Committee of the Chinese Astronomical Society, is being organized to take place in Hangzhou.
 It aims to bring together scientists from different disciplines to discuss computational astronomy challenges and share their recent findings and advancements.

 Organizing Institute: